APPIAHTECH/when-did-the-rocket-launch/README.md

 - **Consistent Naming Conventions**: Variables, functions, and classes are named descriptively, making the code easier to read and understand.

 - **Unit Testing**: Creating unit tests with mocking indicates a commitment to code quality and reliability.
-It shows an understanding of TDD (Test-Driven Development) principles, which is crucial for maintaining large codebases.